biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 analyzing the log-ratios between features' abundances; Qurro provides an easy way to do this.

-Log-ratio analyses are needed because data obtained from a microbiome study is inherently compositional: we only have access to the relative abundances of features in each sample, instead of their absolute abundances.
+Log-ratio analyses are needed because data obtained from a microbiome study is, in general, "compositional": we only have access to the relative abundances of features in each sample, instead of their absolute abundances.
 To quote [Gloor et al. 2017](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224):